Juan-Jones/earnonlinemoney/content/blog/cryptocurrency-investment-guide.md

 ##### Crypto Mining

 Crypto mining is the process of validating transactions on a blockchain network and earning rewards in the form of cryptocurrency.
-Cryptocurrency mining requires a lot of computational power and energy, and it's not as profitable as it used to be due to increased competition and difficulty.
+[Mining Cryptocurrency]({{< relref "cryptocurrency-mining" >}}) requires a lot of computational power and energy, and it's not as profitable as it used to be due to increased competition and difficulty.

 #### Decentralized Finance (DeFi)